When it comes to indoor air quality, we're sure you would go above and beyond to keep your family safe and breathing the best air possible.

 The best defense against this very deadly toxin is a carbon monoxide alarm.
 When we talk about indoor air quality as a whole, most don't usually think of this as a top priority.

 "Carbon monoxide is produced by the incomplete burning of fossil fuels, such as gas.
 This can occur in inadequately maintained or badly fitted domestic heating appliances, such as boilers and gas fires.
-If your flue or chimney is blocked, CO will be unable to escape your home, allowing a dangerous concentration to quickly build up." [diy.com]
+If your flue or chimney is blocked, CO will be unable to escape your home, allowing a dangerous concentration to build up quickly." [diy.com]

 How to Install a Carbon Monoxide Alarm

-Step 1: Choose a location where the alarm is free from children and pets and will stay clean.
-Place near heating, for example your gas furnace.
+Step 1: Choose a location where the alarm is free from children and pets and stay clean.
+Place near heating, for example, your gas furnace.

 Step 2: Measure the distance between the mounting holes on the back of the mounting bracket.